OmAmar106/Report-Card-Generation-Automation/README.md

 # Report-Card-Generation-Automation

-Will make use of python (pandas) and some other external libraries to create a report card of the format given
+Will make use of python and some other external libraries to create a report card in the pdf format which initailly is given in the xlsx format